bmuellerhstat/rollback-scavenger-hunt/README.md

 #### When would you use this?
 Let's say you edit two files, and you accidentally did `git add .` (which adds both files to the stage), but you only meant to add one of the files (the other one is still broken).
 You would want to remove the broken file from the stage with this command.

-## Undo `git commit`
+## Undo `commit`
 Where we just left off, `rollback.md` was red, which means it had changes but wasn't on the stage.
 Go ahead and **`add` it to the stage and `commit` it.**

 Whoops!
 Let's say we didn't mean to take that snapshot.
 How do we undo it?
 Unfortunately, `git status` won't help you this time.
 You'll have to rely on your next best friend: Google.

-Do a search for `undo commit`.
+Do a search for **git undo commit**.
 The first result points to _Stackoverflow_, a great coding forum where people ask and answer questions.
 The best part is that common questions get "upvoted", and so do the best answers.
 Notice how many times this question has been upvoted: about 12000 times.
 Also notice how many times the "best" answer has been upvoted: also about 12000 times.

 While the most upvoted answer is usually the first place to look, it never hurts to look beyond it (just like looking at more than just the first search result when using Google).
 In this case, the second-most upvoted answer is what we want (the one with almost 8000 votes).
 It has a pretty good explanation of how to do exactly what you want.

-Read the first couple of paragraphs, but pay careful attention to this part:
+Read the first couple of paragraphs, but pay careful attention to this part (note: index means staging area)

-> You want to **undo the commit but keep your changes** for a bit of editing before you do a better commit.
+> For the lightest touch, you can even undo your commit but leave your files and your index
 >

 **Type the command that will do that.**